-Chorus may Suspend supply of the UCLL Service for the purpose of conducting works, routine maintenance, remedial work or upgrades to Chorus' Network (Planned Outage).

-23.3 Chorus must:

-- 23.3.1 use all reasonable endeavours to conduct any Planned Outage between the hours of 11.00 pm to 6.00 am inclusive where Chorus believes that is practicable and in such manner as to minimise, to the extent practicable, any impact on the provision of the UCLL Service to the Access Seeker; - 23.3.2 advise the Access Seeker in advance of any Planned Outage to the same extent that it provides advice and notification to any Customer or to another part of Chorus; and - 23.3.3 in respect of any advice of a Planned Outage, provide the following information: - (a) a brief explanation of the reason for the Planned Outage; - (b) the intended date, time and duration of the Planned Outage; - (c) a description of the UCLL Service (or the relevant part of it) which will be affected by the Planned Outage; and - (d) the name and contact details of Chorus' representative(s) who gave the advice.
+- 23.2 Chorus may Suspend supply of the UCLL and UCLF Co-location Service for the purpose of conducting works, routine maintenance, remedial work or upgrades to Chorus' Network (Planned Outage). - 23.3 Chorus must: - 23.3.1 use all reasonable endeavours to conduct any Planned Outage between the hours of 11.00 pm to 6.00 am inclusive where Chorus believes that is practicable and in such manner as to minimise, to the extent practicable, any impact on the provision of the UCLL and UCLF Co-location Service to the Access Seeker; - 23.3.2 advise the Access Seeker in advance of any Planned Outage to the same extent that Chorus provides advice and notification to any Customer or to another part of Chorus; and - 23.3.3 in respect of any advice of a Planned Outage, provide the following information: - (a) a brief explanation of the reason for the Planned Outage; - (b) the intended date, time and duration of the Planned Outage; - (c) a description of the UCLL and UCLF Co-location Service (or the relevant part of it) which will be affected by the Planned Outage; and - (d) the name and contact details of Chorus' representative(s) who gave the advice.